natmegsweden/NatMEG_Wiki/Lab-Manual.md

 ### After measurement
 1. Move the screen away from the chair
 2. Turn off the projector by pressing twice on the remote

+# Using audio

+There are one audio mixer and one video mixer in the lab.

+### Before measurement
+1. Make sure speakers is on
+   > ! there are separate speakers for the stimuli audio and the talkback microphone.
+2. Make sure audio mixer is running and that you have the right configuration (MSR speakers or sound tubes)
+   > !
+If using the sound tubes be carful not to have too loud talkback volume
+3. Check volume with participant

+### During measurement
+Remember to press the correct talkback button when communicating the the participant

+### After measurement
+1. Turn off speakers.
+Do not turn off audio mixer.
+2. If using sound tubes make sure to through away eartips and wipe tubes with alcohol